soyuka/pidusage/README.md

 ### pidusage.clear()

-If needed this function can be used to clear the event loop.
-Indeed, we're registering an interval to free up the in-memory metrics.
-By calling this, it will clear this interval and all delete all in-memory data.
+If needed this function can be used to delete all in-memory metrics.

 ## Related
 - [pidusage-tree][gh:pidusage-tree] -